Offshore Banking Costs

 As a responsible taxpayer one thing you have to understand is that there is a difference between tax planning and tax evasion.
 The biggest difference being that tax planning is 100% legal, while tax evasion is not something that should ever be done.
 If you are going to open up an offshore account to protect your assets you must still report any income earned from those assets.

 With proper tax planning you can legally reduce the tax liability of your assets, but you must follow the tax regulations of your home country.
-This is where a reputable financial advisor can help.
+This is where a reputable financial adviser can help.
 Tax evasion is simply hiding all of your assets in an offshore account, knowing that countries with no income tax will never report your interest income to the government.

 One thing that you might often hear is that tax evasion is not illegal in all countries.
 For example, Panama does not consider tax evasion a crime nor will they give any of your information to any tax authorities.
 Despite this, if your home country requires you to claim income earned abroad hiding money in these countries is considered illegal and it is not recommended.